Comparisons12 min read

 Wealthfront vs Charles Schwab Intelligent Portfolios 2026: Which Robo-Advisor Actually Wins?

 Here's a bold claim to open with: most people researching robo-advisors are asking the wrong question.
 They obsess over fees and completely ignore the hidden costs baked into the "free" options.
 You've got money to invest, you don't want to babysit a brokerage account, and you're trying to decide between Wealthfront and Charles Schwab Intelligent Portfolios.
-Both are legitimate robo-advisors with real track records — but they're built for different investors, and picking the wrong one will cost you.
-Either in fees, missed features, or just the slow burn of using a product that doesn't fit your actual situation.
+Both are solid robo-advisors with real track records — but they're built for different investors, and picking the wrong one will cost you in fees, missed features, or just the frustration of using a product that doesn't fit your situation.

-I've spent a decade watching the robo-advisor space mature from a gimmick into a genuinely useful category.
+I spent a decade watching the robo-advisor space go from gimmick to genuinely useful.
 Wealthfront and Schwab Intelligent Portfolios represent two very different philosophies: one charges you for premium automation, the other gives you "free" management and makes money differently.
-Neither is lying to you, but you need to understand what you're actually getting.
+Neither is dishonest, but you need to understand what you're actually getting.

 This comparison is for investors with $500 to $500,000+ who want automated portfolio management without paying a human advisor's 1% AUM fee.
-If that's you, read on.
+If that's you, stick around.

 Quick Comparison Table: Wealthfront vs Charles Schwab Intelligent Portfolios 2026